Who are the Mennonites?

 and comfort to it.”

-The most recognized picture in Mennonite culture would hands down be a version of this Dirk Willems icon.
-Dirk, being chased by a would-be captor/executioner who falls through a frozen river, returns to thin ice in order to save his pursuers life.
+The most recognized picture in Mennonite culture would, hands down, be a version of this Dirk Willems icon.
+Dirk is being chased by a would-be captor/executioner who falls through a frozen river.
+Instead of running to save his own life, Dirk returns over the thin ice to save his pursuer’s life.
 Dirk is subsequently executed for his deep faith in Jesus Christ as the prince of peace.